MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-01-08-shiny-cloudrun.md

 {"web":{"client_id":"10XXX","project_id":"XXXX","auth_uri":"https://accounts.google.com/o/oauth2/auth","token_uri":"https://accounts.google.com/o/oauth2/token","auth_provider_x509_cert_url":"https://www.googleapis.com/oauth2/v1/certs","client_secret":"XXXXX","redirect_uris":["http://localhost"],"javascript_origins":["https://www.example.com","http://localhost:1221"]}}
 ```

 You need to add the domain of where the Cloud Run is running in the JavaScript origins within the GCP console, that you get after deploying the app.
-(GCP console > APIs & Services > Crdentials > Click on the Web Client ID you are using > Add URL to Authorised JavaScript origins).
+(GCP console > APIs & Services > Credentials > Click on the Web Client ID you are using > Add URL to Authorised JavaScript origins).

 ![](/images/javascript-origins.png)

 In the example case this is `https://shiny-cloudrun-sc-ewjogewawq-ew.a.run.app/`

-> It did take a while for this to propagate, so if your login doesn't work after this step try again in a few hours
+*It did take a while for this to propagate, so if your login doesn't work after this step try again in a few hours*

 #### shiny-customized.config